aannazzz/quantum_colour/README.md

 # Colour Mixer, a quantum game

 This is a game designed to introduce basic quantum operations and measurements.
-Players are given a set of basic colours (aka the bases set), a starting colour (initial state), and a handful of mixer magics (quatum gates) that allow them to perform state flips, rotations, superpositionsm and entanglements.
+Players are given a set of basic colours (aka the bases set), a starting colour (initial state), and a handful of mixer magics (quatum gates) that allow them to perform state flips, rotations, superpositions and entanglements.
 The aim is to generate the target colour using any combination of magics.

 ## Play on my webapp